Integrations

 Pi extension

-The Pi extension provides the same capabilities as the Claude Code plugin through Pi's native command and overlay system.
+The Pi extension provides the same capabilities as the Claude Code plugin through Pi's native command system and interactive TUI surfaces.

 Install